Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Our estimation

 The key idea of the present work is that the event horizon area of just merging black hole is far different from that of Schwarzschild horizon.
+Now we must explain that the horizon area of dynamical black holes is larger than the sum of the areas of two isolated black holes.
 Roughly speaking, the event horizon (EH) is extended from the Schwarzschild horizon to the direction of the collision, since a light ray emanating into this direction will be affected also by the gravitation of the opponent black hole.
 It becomes harder for the light ray to escape from the gravitation to the future null infinity.

+Is this effect significant even if the two black holes are well separated?
+Here we are noticed that the situation depends on the timeslicing we choose.
 The event horizon of the colliding black holes is illustrated in Fig. \ref{fig:sp}.
+From this figure, we see the deformation of the horizon is remarkable near spacetime point where two black holes merge.
+If we choose an initial hypersurface which includes the region near the merging spacetime point, the area of the event horizon is much larger than the sum of the area of two Schwarzschild black holes even on the initial hypersurface.
+Nevertheless, since we choose the initial hypersurface which does not contain that region, each black hole seems to be a Schwarzschild one and the area of the horizon is approximately the sum of the Schwarzschild horizon area.

+It might sound as if the initial states are selected such that the part of them is always in highly dynamical regime.
+Even if almost stationary initial states are selected, however, that is not the case.
+If the black holes merge far in the future then the merging spacetime point will be in a region spatial to the initial black holes, since the event horizon is achronal boundary\cite{AT}\cite{MS1}.
+Therefore we could change the initial hypersurface to that contains the merging point even with almost stationary initial state\footnote{Similar situation is discussed for the binary black holes in \cite{SIda}}.
+From this viewpoint, we realize that the horizon area increases during the dynamical process before the two black holes merge.